-Since 1980, according to the UN's Food and Agriculture Organisation (FAO) the global production of pigs and poultry has quadrupled and the production of cattle, sheep and goats has doubled.
-Even in the 10 years between 1995 and 2005 the global number of meat chickens reared annually increased by nearly 14 billion (an increase of 40%), the number of egg laying hens used increased by 2.3 billion (a 31% increase), the number of pigs reared for meat rose by 255 million (an increase of 24%) and the number of cows used for milk production increased by 12 million (an increase of 6%).1 All these animals need to eat, digest and excrete and the production of their feedstuffs and disposal of their manure are increasingly challenging the global environment.
+Since 1980, the global production of pigs and poultry has quadrupled and the production of cattle, sheep and goats has doubled, according to the FAO.
+Even in the 10 years between 1995 and 2005, the global number of meat chickens reared annually increased by nearly 14 billion (an increase of 40%), the number of egg laying hens used increased by 2.3 billion (a 31% increase), the number of pigs reared for meat rose by 255 million (an increase of 24%) and the number of cows used for milk production increased by 12 million (an increase of 6%).1 All these animals need to eat, digest and excrete and the production of their feedstuffs and disposal of their manure are increasingly challenging the global environment.
 The FAO predicts that this increase in animal production will continue and that meat production will double again and milk production will increase by 80% by 2050, on current trends.3

 The intensification and industrialisation of animal farming has played a major role in this expansion of output.
-Industrial production has taken over, or is currently taking over, from backyard or peasant animal keeping, pastoralism or small commercial farmers around the world.
-According to the Worldwatch Institute, in 2004 industrial systems generated 74% of poultry meat, 50% of pig meat, 43% of beef and 68% of eggs globally.17 The FAO's estimates for industrial pig and poultry production are similar, at 55% and 72% of total production respectively.5 The FAO reports that industrial animal production systems are increasing at six times the rate of traditional mixed farming systems and at twice the rate of grazing systems.18 The future problem of burgeoning GHG emissions from livestock production will be fueled by the growth of intensive and industrial systems that damage both the environment and animal welfare.
+Industrial production has taken over, or is currently taking over, from backyard animal keeping, pastoralism or small commercial farmers around the world.
+According to the WorldWatch Institute, in 2004 industrial systems generated 74% of poultry meat, 50% of pigmeat, 43% of beef and 68% of eggs globally.17 The FAO's estimates for industrial pig and poultry production are similar, at 55% and 72% of total production respectively.5 The FAO reports that industrial animal production systems are increasing at six times the rate of traditional mixed farming systems and at twice the rate of grazing systems.18 The future problem of burgeoning GHG emissions from livestock production will be fuelled by the growth of intensive and industrial systems that damage both the environment and animal welfare.